TGAC/COPO-documentation/help/faq.rst

 .. _faq-samples-submission-public-availability:

-What are the steps for submitting sample metadata in COPO and ensuring it appears in public repositories?
+What are the steps for submitting sample metadata in COPO and ensure it appears in public repositories?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. collapse::  Click to view answer